 - 1 bay leaf

-- 3 c. pulled chicken
+- 3 cups pulled chicken

-- 2 tbsp. parsley (fresh), minced
+- 2 Tbsp fresh parsley - minced

 - Place the flour, salt, baking powder, thyme and parsley in the bowl of a food processor or the bowl of a stand mixer.
 Pulse or mix to combine, then with the machine running, add the eggs, then drizzle in the milk.
 The dough should be smooth and firm, you may only need ⅓ c. of milk.
 Knead the dough for a few minutes, then wrap in plastic wrap and allow to rest for 30 minutes.